talon-one/talon_one.rb/docs/ManagementApi.md

   end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time by which results are returned.
 Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   page_size: 1000, # Integer | The number of items in the response.
   skip: 56, # Integer | The number of items to skip when paging through large result sets.
-  subledger_id: 'subledger_id_example' # String | The ID of the subledger by which we filter the data.
+  subledger_id: 'subledger_id_example', # String | The ID of the subledger by which we filter the data.
+  customer_session_i_ds: ['customer_session_i_ds_example'], # Array<String> | Filter the results by a list of customer session IDs.
+To include multiple IDs, repeat the parameter for each one, for example,  `?customerSessionIDs=id1&customerSessionIDs=id2`.
+The response contains only data associated with the specified sessions.
+  transaction_uui_ds: ['transaction_uui_ds_example'] # Array<String> | Filter the results by a list of transaction UUIDs.
+To include multiple IDs, repeat the parameter for each one, for example,  `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
+The response contains only data associated with the specified transactions.
 }

 begin